anhanh10x/Hospital-Manangement-System/README.md

-# Hospital Management Sytem

-- This is a project related to hospital management.
-The main objective of this project is helping doctors and patients to book, send and check requests conveniently.
-- The main function of the project includes: send request from patient to corresponding doctor who is chosen by patient, read request and answer it from doctocs.
-- The project is built in three-layer architecture.
-The DTO is used to define the struct of data used.
-The DAL layer is used to get data from data source.
-The BLL layer is used to excute and analyze the data from data source.
-And GUI layer is used to present excuted data and interact with the users.
+- This project revolves around hospital management, with its primary goal being to facilitate seamless booking, request transmission, and checking for both doctors and patients.
+- The project's core functionalities encompass the following:
+  + Request Transmission: Patients can effortlessly send requests to their chosen doctors.
+  + Request Processing: Doctors can efficiently read and respond to patient requests.
+- The project is designed using a robust three-layer architecture:
+  + DTO (Data Transfer Object): This layer is responsible for defining the data structure used within the system.
+  + DAL (Data Access Layer): This layer facilitates the retrieval of data from the data source.
+  + BLL (Business Logic Layer): Here, data is processed and analyzed, ensuring efficient execution.
+  + GUI (Graphical User Interface) Layer: This layer is responsible for presenting the processed data and enabling user interactions.
+- This architecture streamlines the hospital management process, ensuring a seamless experience for both medical professionals and patients.
+This revised version provides more clarity and structure to your description of the project, making it easier to understand.
+If you have any further questions or need additional improvements, please let me know!